1986–87 NFL playoffs: AFC: Cleveland Browns 23, New York Jets 20 (2OT)

 After forcing the Jets to punt on the opening drive of overtime, Cleveland had a great chance to win after Kosar's 35-yard completion to Reggie Langhorne landed them at the Jets 5-yard line.
 They attempted a field goal on first down, but Moseley missed the 23-yard attempt.
 Still their defense continued to hold down New York, forcing them to punt on two more possessions.
 After the first punt, disaster nearly struck Cleveland when Mack fumbled the ball near his own 40-yard line, but Browns guard Paul Farren recovered it.
 With 2:38 left in the first overtime period, Cleveland got the ball on their own 31 following Dave Jennings' playoff record 14th punt of the game.
 After moving the ball to the Jets 42, receiver Brian Brennan made a key play when he broke up an errant pass that was nearly intercepted by Lester Lyles.
 This turned out to be crucial as the Browns running game would go on to take total control of the drive.
 First, Fontenot rushed for seven yards and then Mack added 26 yards on his next three carries, moving the ball to the 9-yard line to set up Moseley's second game-winning field goal attempt.
 This time, his kick was good, winning the game for the Browns after 17:02 of overtime play on an 11-play, 59-yard drive.

 Kosar set postseason records for completions (33), attempts (64), and passing yards (483), but threw only one touchdown pass and two interceptions.
 Newsome caught six passes for 114 yards.
 Mack rushed 20 times for 63 yards and a touchdown, while also catching 5 passes for 51 yards.
 Toon was the Jets leading receiver with 5 receptions for 93 yards.
 The Browns tied a playoff record by recording nine sacks in the game, three by defensive tackle Carl Hairston.
 Cleveland finished the game with 558 yards of total offense.
 45 of the Browns' 75 rushing yards in the game were gained on their final drive.

+Through the 2025 playoffs, this is the only double overtime game won by the home team.

 The game was featured as one of the NFL's Greatest Games as the Marathon by the Lake.

 This was the first postseason meeting between the Jets and Browns.